molmod/yaff/doc/howto.rst

 **TODO:**

 #.
-Check if we can do something like the Andersen thermostat to simulate a
-   constant pressure ensemble.
-(Is possible, see Andersen J. Chem.
-Phys.
-1980, 72, 2384-2393.)

-#.
 [LOW PRIORITY] ``RefTraj`` derivative of the Iterative class.

 #.
 [LATER] Optimizer stuff.
 We should use the molmod optimizer, but change it